TheFBplus/pc-ex/docs/md/classes/Entity_EX.md

 ▸ **addChild**(`node`): `void`

 Add a new child to the child list and update the parent value of the child node.
+If the node already had a parent, it is removed from its child list.

 **`Example`**